linode/manager/docs/PULL_REQUEST_TEMPLATE.md

-## Target Release Date (Optional) 🗓️
+## Target Release Date 🗓️
 Please specify a release date to guarantee timely review of this PR.
+If exact date is not known, please approximate and update it as needed.

 ## Description 📝
 Highlight the Pull Request's context and intentions.